What is the Best Free Web Font for Readability

 That would be no problem by itself but the aesthetics and readability is suffering too when Futura doesn’t get anti-aliased (as font smoothing is called by the experts).

-Both of them and many others do not stay readable when you actually use them for body text in relatively small sizes around 14px.
+They do not stay readable when you actually use them for body text in relatively small sizes.

 I Shot the Serif